Partner, Tax Technical

 He deals principally with the affairs of owner-managed businesses and:

 - Property businesses

 Author and speaker

 David contributes articles to the professional press from time to time.
-He has also written the odd textbook: the latest, Partnership Taxation 2017/18 for Bloomsbury Professional, is due to be published in late 2017.
+He has also written the odd textbook: the latest, Partnership Taxation 2017/18 for Bloomsbury Professional, was published in late 2017.